The Scene (Canadian band)

-The Scene was a short-lived Canadian psychedelic rock band who had a Top 20 hit in their country in 1967 with "Scenes (From Another World)".
-Some members of the group would later end up in another Canadian rock band, Life.
+The Scene was a short-lived Canadian psychedelic rock band who had a top 20 hit in their country in 1967 with "Scenes (From Another World)".
+Some members of the group later ended up in another Canadian rock band, Life.

 Background

 The Scene were a popular Montreal group.
 The line-up consisted of Michael Ship on keyboards, Truly Noland on guitar, Danny Zimmerman on bass and Marty Simon on drums.
 They released a single "Scenes (from Another World)" bw "You're In A Bad Way".
-The song got to #14 on the RPM Chart on December 2nd, 1967.
+The song got to #14 on the RPM Chart on December 2, 1967.